 |The shop in Rayleigh, 2006 - 2016|

 We did quite well here to start with but by 2016 most people were doing their shopping online so sadly it was no longer a viable option to keep the shop.
 We've had a good run (17 years in total) and even though we've closed the shop we are still going strong.
-I have downsized into the cabin in our back garden, I am still selling online and I am now available to give lessons from home or may be able visit locally, I am also available to teach at groups, clubs etc.
+I have downsized into the cabin in our back garden, visitors are welcome and I am still selling online and I am now available to give lessons from home or may be able visit locally, I am also available to teach at groups, clubs etc.

 |Cabin in my garden, now my new beady HQ.|

 For the next phase of my beading journey I would like to create my own range of beaded jewellery designs which I will be adding to my new online store that I have opened on Folksy.